-- Radiology departments tailor the radiation dose for CT scans, especially when scanning children, so that the benefits of the scan far outweigh any possible risks from the exposure to diagnostic radiation.
+- Radiology departments tailor the radiation dose for CT scans, especially when scanning children.
+This helps ensure that the benefits of the scan far outweigh any possible risks from the exposure to diagnostic radiation.

 What are the limitations of CT Scanning of the Abdomen/Pelvis?

 A person who is very large may not fit into the opening of a conventional CT scanner.
 Or, they may be over the weight limit—usually 450 pounds—for the moving table.